-Principle Outcome/Voting Guideline Responsiveness to Shareholders Companies should provide sufficient and timely information that enables shareholders to understand key issues, make informed vote decisions, and effectively engage with companies on substantive matters that impact shareholders' long-term interests in the company.
-We may vote against the election of a director, when that director is poor at responding to shareholders.
+Companies should provide sufficient and timely information that enables shareholders to understand key issues, make informed vote decisions, and effectively engage with companies on substantive matters that impact shareholders' long-term interests in the company.

 When 20 per cent or more of votes have been cast against the Board recommendation for a resolution, the company should explain, when announcing voting results, what actions it intends to take to consult shareholders in order to understand the reasons behind the result.
-We believe that, for some resolutions, lower levels of dissent would be an indication of concern and a response by management would still be companies should be responsive to shareholder concerns.
+We believe that, for some resolutions, lower levels of dissent would be an indication of concern and a response by management would still be wholly warranted.
+Engagement between companies and shareholders can provide a constructive forum to discuss points of contention and development before they come to a vote.
+We generally believe companies should be responsive to shareholder concerns.